Russell Dupuis: Awards and memberships

 A Georgia Research Alliance Eminent Scholar, Dupuis and two of his colleagues were awarded the 2002 National Medal of Technology by President George W. Bush for their work on developing and commercializing LEDs.
 He won the 1985 IEEE Morris N. Liebmann Memorial Award.
 In 2015, Dupuis and four others shared the Charles Stark Draper Prize in Engineering given by the U.S. National Academy of Engineering.
 He is a member of the National Academy of Engineering and is a Fellow of the IEEE, the American Physical Society, the American Association for the Advancement of Science, and the Optical Society of America.

 Russell D. Dupuis won the 2004 John Bardeen Award and the 2007 IEEE Edison Medal.
+In 2025 he was awarded the Japan Prize in the field of "Materials Science and Production".